-When delivering a face-to-face course, there are many reasons why you may need to move one of your 3 hour classes to an online asynchronous delivery.
-Any plans to make changes to delivery should first be discussed with your Manager, Associate Dean, or Dean.
+When delivering a face-to-face course, there are many reasons why you may need to move one of your three-hour classes to an online asynchronous delivery.
+Any plans to make changes to delivery should first be discussed with your manager, associate dean, or dean.

 When planning to move a class online, it is important to consider the following.
 Click a section title below to learn more.

-To move one three hour class to an online format you do not need to be an expert on online learning, however, it is important to recognize there are significant differences.
-Preparing for a face to face class, faculty often have PowerPoints, lecture notes and activities planned and are ready to go however, with online class delivery, PowerPoints alone are not enough Why not?
-Think of what is missing… you!
+To move one three-hour class to an online format, you do not need to be an expert on online learning.
+However, it is important to recognize there are significant differences.
+Preparing for a face-to-face class, faculty often have PowerPoints, lecture notes and activities planned and are ready to go.
+With online class delivery, PowerPoints alone are not enough Why not?
+Think about what is missing… you!
 You aren’t there to lecture, ask probing questions, and organize the learning activities.

 |Synchronous –all together at the same time||Asynchronous – working at different times|

 |Set amount of time||Students will need different amounts of times to complete tasks|

 |You are able to improvise and make on the fly adaptations||Weekly materials and activities are pre-designed|

 |Face-to-face human interactions||Technology mediated|

 |Based on seeing, listening, and reacting||Based on writing and reading|

 When planning your online week, it can be helpful to use the traditional sections of a lesson plan.